skaarj1989/mWebSockets/README.md

 Simple to use implementation of WebSocket client and server for Arduino

-Autobahn test suite results for [server](https://skaarj1989.github.io/ArduinoWebSocket/autobahn-testsuite/servers/index.html)
+Autobahn test suite results for [server](https://skaarj1989.github.io/ArduinoWebSocket/autobahn-testsuite/servers/index.html) ... some tests will never pass just because of memory lack in ATmega family.

 ###### client tests in progress ...